Labour Force Survey (LFS)

 Start your survey

-Have you been invited through email or via a letter to complete your survey online this month?
+Did you receive a secure access code to complete your survey online this month?

 If you received a letter, you will find your secure access code in the top right corner of the letter in a grey box.